anzhihun/generic/README.md

 -----------
 *   Golang doesn't support generics now.
 *   We need generics in projects.
-*   There is not a thirdpart generic library now.
+*   There is not a thirdparty generic library now.
 *   Challenge myself.

 Features
 ----------
-*   Remove element in slice of any type. (available now)[see](#api-slice-remove)
+*   Remove element in slice of any type. (available now) [API](#api-slice-remove)
-*   Sort elements in slice of any type. (available now, support int8, int16, int32, int, int64, uint8, uint16, uint32, uint, uint64 and struct which contains a compare function)
+*   Sort elements in slice of any type. (available now, support int8, int16, int32, int, int64, uint8, uint16, uint32, uint, uint64 and struct which contains a compare function) [API](#api-slice-quicksort)
 *   Find element in slice of any type.
 *